-Regardless of whether or not you work in sales, marketing, engineering or procurement, it is important that you have a good understanding of the basic German business etiquette and common practices which come into play when managing or participating in a business relationship with a German customer or supplier.
+Regardless of whether you work in sales, marketing, engineering, IT, finance or procurement, it is important that you have a good understanding of the basic German business culture and some common practices which come into play when managing or participating in a business relationship with a German customer or supplier.

 One of our previous articles, as well as the video below, looks at German work culture in a more general perspective of the office environment, in case you’re interested in a more general overview.